 Uncle Lem's Story

-Between 2014 and 2017, Uncle Lem’s had been recruited by developers in the Pigeon Forge area on three separate occasions.
+Between 2014 and 2017, Uncle Lem’s had been recruited by developers in Pigeon Forge, a tourist development just down the mountain from Uncle Lem’s old homeplace.
 Kevin and Cheryl Hill decided to investigate the opportunities awaiting them in Pigeon Forge should they lease something separate from the pursuing developers.
-This led to finding out the City of Pigeon Forge was about to put a lot for sale right on the Parkway in one of the most desirable locations for retail on the entire strip.
+This led to discovering that a City of Pigeon Forge property, the former visitor center, was about to become available.
+It is right on the Parkway in one of the most desirable locations for retail on the entire strip.

 Coming in 2018 to 2450 Parkway, Pigeon Forge, TN!